tamos/MACS30200proj/LitReview/LitReview.md

 ### Robustness to Reality and Relaxing the Rationality Assumption

 In search of greater robustness, some mixed models use elements of the above models with new approaches from areas such as network theory.
-An informal variant bears some similarities to the gravity model.
-In this model, the attractiveness of a location is determined by presence of more migrant individuals at a given location.
+In one informal variant, the attractiveness of a location is determined by its migrant population.
 As more migrant individuals arrive, that location gains more attractiveness because of the social ties between the origin and destination. [@lindstrompioneer; @GaripAsad] More formal alternatives combine heuristics based on formal models from the push-pull paradigm with network or graph models. [@ahmed2016multi; @suleimenova2017generalized] Edwards [-@edwardschaos] explores ways to account for a relaxed rationality assumption in detail, presenting an agent-based model on a generic lattice which combines elements of macro models (e.g., gravity) and observations from research at the micro level like the limitations of the rational choice assumption (e.g., informational assymmetry).
-Most recently, Suleimanova et al. [-@suleimenova2017generalized] do not relax the rationality assumption of the agent, but instead develop a network based on a network of real-world locations and events which agents traverse in a simulation according to a set of rules inspired in part by the gravity model (@gravity).
+Most recently, Suleimanova et al. [-@suleimenova2017generalized] do not relax the rationality assumption of the agent, but instead develop a network based on real locations and events which agents traverse in a simulation according to a set of rules inspired in part by the gravity model (@gravity).

 ## Value of Simulation in Forced Migration Studies